 Toilet training readiness

 Parents can’t force toilet training to the toddlers.
-Especially during the pandemic, when they’re exposed to uncertainties that could trigger sudden outbursts and confusion.
+Especially when they’re exposed to uncertainties that could trigger sudden outbursts and confusion.
 Thus, you have to follow the lead of the children and observe hints that say they are ready to jump right in.
 Here are some signs you should look for:

 • They appear interested in other people going to the bathroom and would try to copy their actions.